yasmin-nascimento/sql-query-study/README.md

 ## SQL AND, OR e NOT

 O WHERE ainda pode ser combinado com os operados AND, OR e NOT.
 Os operadores AND e OR são utilizados para filtrar resultados baseados em mais de uma condição.
-Esse dois operadores retornarão os resultados, quando eles forem verdadeiros.
+Esses dois operadores retornarão os resultados, quando eles forem verdadeiros.
 O NOT, irá retornar o resultado quando a condição não for verdadeira.

 Sintaxe AND, OR e NOT